codingfishguy/ST115-Group-Project/README.md

 # ST115-Group-Project

-Examining Student and Online perceptions of LSE
+Examining Student and Online perceptions of the London School of Economics.
+We focus on the following questions:

-This is the ST115 Group Project.

-Main Research Questions
--	How does LSE student satisfaction compare to other universities?
+How does LSE student satisfaction compare to other universities?
--	How has LSE student satisfaction evolved over the last few years (2020-2023)?
--   Has student satisfaction improved since COVID-19?
-(2020-2023)
+How is LSE perceived by people online?
+How does it compare with other universities's perceptions online?
--	How does student satisfaction in LSE vary by degree?
+How does student satisfaction within LSE vary by degree?
--	How is LSE perceived by people online?
-(E.g. Reddit)
--	Does LSE’s perceived ‘low’ student satisfaction relate to it being a London university? -   - -   How does London university student satisfaction compare to universities outside of London?
+How has LSE student satisfaction evolved over time (2015-2023)?